authorjapps/zerocode/README.md

 > Make your test-driven API development efficient, accurate, fast and fun.

 Keep things simple, Zerocode alleviates the need of writing `code` for test assertions and boiler plate wrappers.
-It empowers the automation testers as well as developers to build up test scenario steps effortlessly, with asserting the entire or part of the result as JSON `as it is`.
+It empowers the automation testers as well as developers to build up test scenario steps effortlessly, with sending payload and asserting the entire or part of the result as JSON `as it is`.
 The repititive tasks of the everyday automation have been taken care optimally at the framework level, enabling you to focus on the business scenarios, user journeys and acceptance criterias acuurately.

 [![Download HelloWorld](https://img.shields.io/badge/download-examples-blue.svg)](https://github.com/authorjapps/zerocode-hello-world/archive/master.zip)
 [![Hex.pm](https://img.shields.io/hexpm/l/plug.svg)](https://github.com/authorjapps/zerocode/blob/master/LICENSE)